smart-on-fhir/cumulus-library/docs/creating-studies.md

 ## Forking this repo

-We're recommending the Github fork methodology to allow you to stay up to date with Cumulus while working on configuring your own projects.
+We're recommending the GitHub fork methodology to allow you to stay up to date with Cumulus while working on configuring your own projects.

-In the upper right of the Github webpage, you'll see a button labeled `fork`.
+In the upper right of the GitHub webpage, you'll see a button labeled `fork`.
-Click on it, and it will bring you to a page allowing you to configure how your copy associated with your github account will work - for most use cases, the defaults are fine.
+Click on it, and it will bring you to a page allowing you to configure how your copy associated with your GitHub account will work - for most use cases, the defaults are fine.
 Click `Create fork` and you'll have your own private copy.
 Use that copy for cloning the code to your personal machine.